marisks/blog/src/documents/posts/2014-04-11-episerver-writing-dojo-widget.html.md

         }
     }

-First of all create the class which derives from EditorDescriptor class.
-Decorate class with EditorDescriptorRegistration attribute and provide the type of the property and UIHint which will be used for properties which will use your custom Dojo module.
+Create the class which derives from EditorDescriptor class.
+Decorate class with EditorDescriptorRegistration attribute and provide the type of the property and UIHint.
+UIHint is just the string name of the UIHint attribute which you will use later on the content type's property.
+EPiServer checks the property's UIHint and EditorDescriptor's UIHint and applies the editor descriptor to the property if they match.

-Then in the constructor of the class set _ClientEditingClass_ which is in form of _module name_._path relative to module root_._Dojo module file name_.
+Then in the constructor of the class set _ClientEditingClass_ which is in form of _{module name}.{path relative to module root}.{Dojo module file name}_.
 For Geta Tags this is _geta.editors.TagsSelection_:
 - _geta_ is the module name we defined in [_module.config_](#module_config)
-- _editors_ is the folder relative to _Scripts_ folder which is defined as the root folder for module in [_module.config_](#module_config)
+- _editors_ is the folder relative to _Scripts_ folder (it is defined as the root folder for module in [_module.config_](#module_config))
 - _TagsSelection_ is Dojo module file name without extension

-After defining editor descriptor you can use your custom property in some content type:
+After defining editor descriptor you can use your custom property in content type:

     [UIHint("Tags")]
     public virtual string Tags { get; set; }